androminor/Recyclerview-with-JsonArray-MVVM/README.md

 F) Dynamic recycler view list is maintained according to the data

+Below are the snapshot of app with explanations:

 **While network connection not available inside the app**
 ![Screenshot_1638097785](https://user-images.githubusercontent.com/34192499/143765541-f751ca10-0edb-4516-b569-e4d823d0ae21.png)